Beakyn/bkn-chromium/README.md

 # Beakyn Chromium

-A generic Chromium Puppeteer renderer
+A generic Chromium Puppeteer renderer with domain whitelist support hosted on Zeit Now.